Quantum Shannon Theory: Shannon for Dummies

 where we have again invoked the Stirling approximation and now

-is the {\it Shannon} entropy (or simply entropy) of the ensemble $X = \{x, p(x)\}$.
+is the {\it Shannon} entropy (or simply entropy) of the ensemble $X = \{x, p(x)\}$, and $\mathbb{E}_X[\,\cdot\,]$ denotes the expectation value defined by this ensemble.
 Adopting a block code that assigns integers to the typical sequences, the information in a string of $n$ letters can be compressed to about $nH(X)$ bits.
 In this sense a letter $x$ chosen from the ensemble carries, on the average, $H(X)$ bits of information.

 It is useful to restate this reasoning more carefully using the {\em strong law of large numbers}, which asserts that a sample average for a random variable almost certainly converges to its expected value in the limit of many trials.
 If we sample from the distribution $Y=\{y,p(y)\}$ $n$ times, let $y_i, i\in \{1,2,\dots ,n\}$ denote the $i$th sample, and let